Estimation of Optimal Dynamic Treatment Assignment Rules under Policy Constraints: Introduction

-This paper proposes a statistical decision approach to solve dynamic treatment choice problems using panel data from experimental or quasi-experimental study.
-We assume dynamic unconfoundedness (\citet{Robins_1997}) holds, meaning that the treatment assignment at each stage is independent of current and future potential outcomes given the history of treatment assignments, associated outcomes, and observed covariates.
-Under this assumption, we construct an approach to estimate the optimal Dynamic Treatment Regime (DTR)\footnote{Borrowing the terminology of statistics literature, we call the dynamic treatment assignment rule DTR.} building on the idea of Empirical Welfare Maximization (EWM) (\citet{Kitagawa_Tetenov_2018a}).
-The EWM approach is based on similarity between treatment choice by maximizing empirical welfare and classification by minimizing empirical misclassification risk.
-We call the proposed approach Dynamic Empirical Welfare Maximization (DEWM) approach.
-The DEWM appraoch estimates the optimal DTR by maximizing empirical welfare, which is expressed in terms of a sample mean of propensity score weighted outcomes and a given DTR, over a pre-specified class of feasible DTRs.
+This paper proposes a statistical decision approach to solve dynamic treatment choice problems using data from an experimental or quasi-experimental study.
+We assume dynamic unconfoundedness \citep{Robins_1997}, meaning that the treatment assignment at each stage is independent of current and future potential outcomes given the history of treatment assignments and state variables.
+Under this assumption, we construct an approach to estimate the optimal dynamic treatment regime (DTR)\footnote{Borrowing from the terminology of statistics literature, we call the dynamic treatment assignment rule DTR.} building upon the concept of empirical welfare maximization (EWM) \citep{Kitagawa_Tetenov_2018a}.
+We call it the dynamic empirical welfare maximization (DEWM).
+The DEWM approach estimates the optimal DTR by maximizing empirical welfare, a sample mean of propensity-score-weighted outcomes, over a pre-specified class of feasible DTRs.
 True (estimated) propensity scores are used in the experimental (observational) data setting.

-The DEWM approach can accommodate exogenous policy constraints (e.g., interpretability or fairness) by restricting the class of feasible DTRs.
-Moreover, the DEWM approach can be applied to different types of dynamic treatment choice problems, such as start/stop time decision problems, where the interest is in when consecutive treatment assignment should be started or stopped for each individual, and one-shot decision problem, where the interest is in when each individual should receive a one-shot treatment.
-Various types of dynamic treatment assignment problems can be specified by constraining the relationship of treatment assignments across stages.
+When designing public policy, considering external constraints such as interpretability or fairness in treatment allocation is crucial.
+The DEWM approach offers favorable features to accommodate exogenous policy constraints by restricting the class of feasible DTRs.
+Moreover, it can be applied to various dynamic treatment choice problems, such as optimal starting and stopping problems, by properly constraining the class of DTRs.